luizpericolo/styleguide/board-team/README.md

 We believe that the endpoints should be vebose.
 We also enforce the use of the correct http verbs.

 ### GET
-Should be used to retrieve a list of objects or a specific object.
+Should be used to retrieve a list of objects or a specific object

 ```
 - endpoint pattern: "<product>/<entity_pk>/<resource>/" or "<product>/<entity_pk>/<resource>/<resource_pk>/"